wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 We present evidence for a scale‑coupling constant δ = 0.502 ± 0.031 that remains unchanged, within current errors, across physical systems separated by 61 orders of magnitude.
 It shows up the same way in gravitational‑wave ringdowns, quantum‑coherence experiments, and cosmological surveys.
 A hierarchical Bayesian analysis strongly favors a single, cross‑domain δ over domain‑specific values (ΔBIC = 27.4).

 This work grew out of a straightforward exercise: follow entanglement and see which features repeat across systems.
 Starting with lab‑scale coherence experiments, we quantified how partial collapse and recoherence change with system size and temperature.
-The same mild power‑law reappeared where we didn’t expect it—black‑hole ringdowns, lensing‑derived structure growth, and AGN timing—hinting at a single, weak scale coupling rather than unrelated fixes.
+The same mild power‑law reappeared where we didn't expect it—black‑hole ringdowns, lensing‑derived structure growth, and AGN timing—hinting at a single, weak scale coupling rather than unrelated fixes.

+We adopt a neutral **Scale-Coupling Framework (SCF; sometimes called Quantum Harmonia)** as a minimal, empirically driven phenomenology: five shared parameters, one universal scale-coupling δ, and pre-registered, near-term falsifiers.

 Seen from that angle, the well‑publicized cosmology tensions are symptoms, not the starting point.
 The 4.4σ H₀ split \[1], the 3.2σ S₈ offset \[2], and the unitary‑vs‑classical bookkeeping around black holes \[3], together with long‑lived biological coherence \[4], all sit on the same repeating curve once scale is treated as an explicit variable.

 A single, weak scale‑coupling parameter δ organizes observations in two constraining domains (cosmology and laboratory quantum platforms) and remains compatible, within present precision, in two others (GW ringdown, EHT).
 Our figures and weighting reflect this evidentiary balance.

+**Safeguards against confirmation bias.** Because the framework spans multiple domains, we guard against *a posteriori* selection by (i) using a single shared parameter set, (ii) running prior-predictive and SBC checks for lab mappings, and (iii) pre-registering forecasts (timestamped, hashed ledger: `qh_forecast_ledger_v1.csv`) prior to data releases.
+Our strongest evidence is prospective: success or failure of the LIGO/Euclid/DESI tests adjudicated out-of-sample.

 This paper treats that pattern empirically.
 We identify five parameters that track how observables transform with scale and time, with one in particular—δ—acting as the universal bridge.
 Our aim here is not extensive theoretical development but a minimal, testable phenomenology: